ThatMajd/PySerum/README.md

 - **Oscillators**: Settings for Oscillator A, B, Sub, and Noise (Volume, Pan, Detune, etc.)
 - **Filters**: Basic filter settings (Type, Cutoff, Resonance, Drive, etc.)

-**Note**: More features like modulation, automation, and full parameter coverage will be added in future updates.
+**Note**: More features like modulation, automation, and full parameter coverage will be added soon.

 ## Usage